 Henrico County dog tags are issued as permanent tags.
 The numbered tag received at the time of purchase is kept throughout the life of your dog unless it is lost, stolen or destroyed.
 When your dog’s rabies vaccine expires you will be paying to renew your permanent numbered tag.
 The license expiration will run concurrent with the rabies vaccine.

 A dog license is required for dogs four months of age or older unless the dog is used as a service dog.
-Licenses must be obtained no later than 30 days after a dog turns four months old or within 30 days of the expiration date on the license receipt.
+Licenses must be obtained no later than 30 days after a dog turns four months old.

 Kennel licenses are due on January 1 and no later than January 31 of each year and are paid annually.